Managing the Modern NOC: 10 Tips to Improve Performance and Efficiency This Year

 • First, it makes more efficient use of senior engineers’ time, keeping their plates clean of routine issues.

-• Second, it helps prevent burning out more experienced employees by forcing them to work beneath their abilities.
+• Second, it helps prevent the burning of more experienced employees by forcing them to work beneath their abilities.

 • Third, it helps the service team resolve issues more quickly, effectively resolving 65 to 75% of incidents at the Tier 1 level.